Swept Away (by an Unusual Destiny in the Blue Sea of August) - Lina Wertmüller 1974

 Driven by hunger Raffaella attempts to bite into a spikey sea urchin scavaged from a tide pool as Gennarino, lithe and bronzed, dives into the ocean and hauls a huge lobster-like crab ashore.
 It's readily apparent who is more resourceful in the state of nature.

-"You eat and let others starve to death," she accuses, disheveled and dirty after following him through a lagoon.
+"You eat and let others starve to death," she accuses, disheveled and dirty from following him through a lagoon.
+The irony of her reproach--the standard left-wing inditement of capitalist exploitation--seems lost on Gennarino.
 "If there was a law against it, all the rich would be in jail...But since there is no law, only the poor are locked up," Gennarino retorts superciliously.
 Raffaella leaves in a huff to look for eggs.
 "I hate nature!" she exclaims petulantly.
 Then reflects on the treachery of proletarians ("worse than Hitler").
 She returns soon enough to barter: "I'll pay you whatever you want."
 Gennarino, stuffing his face with fish, blithely ignores her.

 Raffaella resolves to try a different tack, informing Gennarino she's not feeling well and has hurt her foot.
 Her wounded appeal for mercy has no effect on the resolutely indifferent Gennarino.
 Reverting to abusiveness, she asks "How about a hundred dollars, swine?"
 "Keep the insults coming," he muses menacingly, relishing the reversal of power.